Published on 7/19/2023, 3:12:00 PM

 Legality of the Stop

 Did the law enforcement officer have a valid reason to stop you?
-We meticulously review the details of your case to ascertain this.
-If we can establish the illegality of the stop, the resulting charges may be dropped entirely.
+We review the details of your case to check.
+If we can establish the stop was illegal, the resulting charges may be dropped entirely.

 Proof of a lack of insurance